Which place is cheaper, Norfolk or Dallas?

 Dallas is a little warmer than Norfolk in the autumn.
-The temperature in Dallas is usually 69°F (21°C) in October, and Norfolk stays around 62°F (16°C).
+The daily temperature in Dallas averages around 69°F (21°C) in October, and Norfolk fluctuates around 62°F (16°C).

 The sun comes out a lot this time of the year in Norfolk.
 People are often attracted to the plentiful sunshine in Dallas this time of the year.
 In the autumn, Dallas often gets around the same amount of sunshine as Norfolk.
 Dallas gets 222 hours of sunny skies this time of year, while Norfolk receives 211 hours of full sun.

 Dallas usually gets more rain in October than Norfolk.
 Dallas gets 3.9 inches (98 mm) of rain, while Norfolk receives 3.1 inches (78 mm) of rain this time of the year.

 Both Norfolk and Dallas are popular destinations to visit in the winter with plenty of activities.

 Be prepared for some very cold days in Norfolk.
 In the winter, Dallas is much warmer than Norfolk.
 Typically, the winter temperatures in Dallas in January average around 46°F (8°C), and Norfolk averages at about 39°F (4°C).

 Dallas usually receives more sunshine than Norfolk during winter.
 Dallas gets 183 hours of sunny skies, while Norfolk receives 168 hours of full sun in the winter.